What is the best Ragdoll cat food?

 Important Information:

 CATINFO.ORG is the HOLY GRAIL OF FELINE NUTRITION.
 Please read it before you read the rest of this page.
-If you don't have time to read it, then please listen to this video below.
+Please listen to this video below if you don’t have time to read it.
 It discusses what is the best food for cats and why.

 Here is a more recent interview with Dr. Pierson - there is audio, so you can listen to her reasoning behind not feeding dry cat food.

 Do you have Netflix or Amazon?
-Be sure to watch the pet food industry documentary Pet Fooled on Amazon.
+Then, watch the pet food industry documentary Pet Fooled on Amazon.

-Holistic veterinarian, Dr. Jean Hofve, who has done a lot of interviews with us, has written an eBook on, What Cats Should Eat: How to Keep Your Cat Healthy with Good Food.
-And is another way to learn about feline nutrition and to find the best foods for cats out there.
+Holistic veterinarian Dr. Jean Hofve, who has done a lot of interviews with us, has written an eBook.
+It’s titled, What Cats Should Eat: How to Keep Your Cat Healthy with Good Food.
+This eBook is another way to learn about feline nutrition and to find the best foods for cats out there.

-I am not a feline nutritional expert and although I have tried, I am unsuccessful in getting into the details of it.
-There are some readers that are very knowledgeable, so I hope they will comment!
+I am not a feline nutritional expert, and although I have tried, I have been unsuccessful in getting into the details of it.
+However, some readers are very knowledgeable, so I hope they will comment!

-The best canned cat food is that which does not have any by-products, fillers, or toxins.
-Always be sure to read the labels of your kitty’s canned food and choose a food with no by-products or grains.
+The best-canned cat food has no by-products, fillers, or toxins.
+Always read the label to check the ingredients list of your kitty’s canned food and choose a food with no by-products or grains.
 Since cats are carnivores, grains are not their friend.
+Taurine is one of the good amino acids, and fatty acids along with vitamin e help to boost the immune system, so they’re good ingredients to look for.

 How to Transition a Kitty to New Cat Food